mostafahussein/conceal/README.md

 oc login -u $OC_USERNAME -p $OC_PASSWORD https://localhost:8443
 ```

+Note: If you want to pass specific arguments you need to define `args` like in the `oc` command example otherwise no need to add it.

 ### Supporting Multiple environments

 If `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` on development environment are different from the production environment, and you want to make conceal handle both environments, you can update your config like below